 There is no finished or applied graphic warranty nor warranted durability.

 However, extensive and thorough testing and use of this product throughout the world for many years indicates that it is highly durable when used in vertical installations as described in the applicable 3M™ Product and Instruction Bulletins.

 While it's true that True2500® is a low VOC, LEED contributing product, it is also far more durable than competing brands.
-80% of most commercial project budgets goes toward preparation and application (see figure, right).
+80% of most commercial project budgets goes toward preparation and application (see figure, below).
 Paint is actually a small factor in a project's overall cost.
 Long lasting premium paint like True2500® requires less repainting saving both time and money.

 Below is LEVEY's Environmental statement, goals and certification technical information.

 "From indoor air quality to intelligent resource management, the issues to be considered are as significant as the quality of life itself.
 Today's designer has difficult choices to make.
 We are all looking at better ways to do things with the common goal of saving resources, consuming less energy, and making the world a better place to live."